Pricing + Booking

 - How much bubbly is in a keg?

-One keg contains 5.5 gallons of bubbly or roughly 115, 6-ounce glasses of bubbly.
+One keg contains 5 gallons (640 ounces) of bubbly or roughly 106, 6-ounce glasses of bubbly.
 Typically, a few glasses of bubbly are lost (we know, tragic) when hooking and/or switching out a new keg.
 A larger pour will yield fewer glasses.

 - How do I estimate how many kegs I need for my event?

 The standard catering calculation for alcoholic beverages at an event is one drink per person, per hour.
-However, certain variables, such as additional beverages being served, ratio of men to women, etc. will affect how much bubbly you should order.
-We can tell you we tend to be quite popular at events 🙂 One of our Tap Trailer experts will be able to help you figure out how many kegs you need.
+However, certain variables, such as additional beverages being served, will affect how much bubbly you should order.
+We can tell you we tend to be quite popular at events 🙂 One of our Tap Trailer experts will be happy to help you figure out how many kegs/ ounces of product you need.

 - Signage, Florals and Customization